The-Burnes-Center/ai-iep/lib/chatbot-api/functions/metadata-handler/README.md

      - Processing metadata (model used, pages processed)
    - OCR data stored in DynamoDB for future reference
    - Status updated to reflect OCR completion
+   - **After OCR is processed (whether successful or failed), the original S3 document is deleted from the bucket.**

 3. **Smart Document Analysis**:
    - **Full Content Understanding**: